What is ancillary income?

 Things that work

-Ancillary income programs that work will provide value to the resident.
+The residential real estate market is changing and by finding new ways to generate income, property managers can accelerate business growth.
+Ancillary income is one of those ways, and it works by providing real value to the resident.
 These programs don’t necessarily have to directly create revenue, although many do, but the key is always to create value.

 One example of a program that creates value for the resident without charging the resident is a Christmas gift program put by the Home River Group based out of Boise, Idaho.
 Residents at HRG’s properties receive a gift package every holiday season that includes gift cards to local restaurants, movie theaters, bowling alleys, etc. This comes at no charge to the resident, but it does create happy renters, which is a long-term benefit to your business.